kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 _Compile Times_: Large Rust projects can be slow to compile, which hurt developer productivity.
 It also required different packages installation while running locally on Macos vs Kubernetes ubuntu pod.

-_Compiling for Different Environment_: Testing Rust project on macOS and deploying it to Ubuntu server not always looked the same. macOS uses Clang as the default C/C++ compiler, when on Ubuntu we had to install or configure GCC by ourselves.

 _Collaboration Challenges_: Finding engineers within the team with Rust experience is harder than finding engineers who know Python or Java.

-_Maintaining local database_: In order to be able automatically create table! macro definition and a struct we had to have local copy of the table though we didn't need the data in it.

-_Introducing changes_: As Rust can't create structs dynamically, each change in the database had to be addressed manually: if the column is removed from the table Rust panics because it's hardcoded in our model.

-Despite these challenges, we're still convinced Rust was the right choice for us.
+We're still convinced Rust was the right choice for us.
 The benefits in production have far outweighed the development difficulties.

 **<span id="etl">4.
 A Homemade Cloud-Native ETL Pipeline</span>**